feathersjs/feathers/docs/guides/basics/services.md

 # Services

 Services are the heart of every Feathers application.
 You probably remember the service we created in the [quick start](./starting.md) to create and find messages.
-In this chapter we will dive more into services and create a services for our chat messages.
+In this chapter we will dive more into services and create a service for our chat messages.

 ## Feathers services